andrewmcdan/Survival-Guide/book/part-02-orientation-time-and-navigation/03-map-compass-and-dead-reckoning.md

 Usage
 - Slide one lower bead each 100 m; at 1 km, reset lowers and slide one upper.
 - Record terrain changes and bearing checks at each kilometer in a small log.

+💡 Tip: Quick time estimate with Naismith’s Rule (on foot): ~1 hour per 5 km plus ~1 hour per 600 m of ascent (adjust for load, terrain, and fitness).

 ## Terrain Association
 Use visible features to confirm your location constantly.